Anatomiclab/GastroFLOW/README.md

 Contour Line.png: *.png* file containing the combination of grayscale WSI image with contour for highlighting carcinoma regions.

-By following these steps, you will be able to generate cancer probability heatmap and CAD with contour.
+By following these steps, you will be able to generate cancer probability heatmap and computer-aided diagnosis with contour.

 ## Running time